TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab8.md

 To check this, you need to modify your name binding rule for method declarations again, this time to associate each method declaration with a more sophisticated type.
 This type should include the expected types for the parameters and the return type of the method.
 You can construct such a type as a tuple `(pty*, ty)` of parameter types `pty*` and return type `ty`.

-Similar to the rule for method calls, you can collect the parameter types in a `where` clause.
+Similar to the rule for method calls, you can collect the parameter types with a `where x has type tys` clause.
+When this clause is used on a list `x`, it will automatically retrieve the types of elements in `x`, and produce a list of types `tys`.
 To make this work, you also need to create a type rule for parameters in TS:

 ```